supertestnet/hoard/README.md

 > Key deletion cannot be proved, so ensuring that the vault isn’t backdoored is more difficult.

 This seems solvable to any desired degree by using an N of N multisig to create the vault.
-If you are one of the signers and you delete your key, you can be certain the vault isn't backdoored.
+If you are one of the signers and you delete your key, the vault isn't backdoored.

 > Once initiated, other deposits cannot (or should not) be sent to after the inital deposit.